My role in the STEMM industry...

 After 25 years of volunteer and professional work experience in STEMM industries, I’m expanding my career to include a deeply personal vision.
 As I continue to advance my technical and leadership role, my vision is to also make a global contribution to gender intelligence and pioneer an inclusive future for all – by shaping the sustainability of the STEMM industry.

 Homeward Bound is a journey of a lifetime with a BIG vision.

 "It is a vision, an adventure, a collective pursuit to better the world through science, education, communication, collaborative thinking and credible influence."

 At its core, Homeward Bound is a ground breaking leadership initiative that aims to heighten the impact of women in making decisions that shape our planet, our communities, and the companies we work for and collaborate with as STEMM professionals.
 The program is known for its annual voyage to Antarctica, its focus on climate issues and its desire to see women at the leadership table.

 Each year up to 100 women are selected globally to participate, creating a network of 1000 women in STEMM from around the world over ten years.

 The program requires dedication and commitment to education and training over twelve months covering 4 core pillars:

 4) Science communication and collaboration.

-As 1 of only 95 participants selected globally for the 2019 program, it’s my goal to use the knowledge, connections and experience I gain to bridge the gap between men and women in STEMM so we can confidently lead together; respecting the unique strengths and capabilities we all bring to the table.
+As 1 of only 95 participants selected globally for the 2019 program, it’s my goal to use the knowledge, connections and experience I gain to bridge the gender gap in STEMM so we can confidently lead together; respecting the unique strengths and capabilities we all bring to the table.

 What is Gender Intelligence?